How to Run a Profitable Pilates Business with Gina Axelson

 Teaching Pilates is like eating your favorite flavor of ice cream, it comes natural to you.
 But building the business aspect of your Pilates career is like trying to fix that ice cream from scratch.
 You need to have the recipe, the tools, the ingredients and the time that is required for this job.

-Today I am talking to Gina Axelson, the creator of the Profit with Pilates training course for Pilates professionals.
+Gina-AxelsonToday I am talking to Gina Axelson, the creator of the Profit with Pilates training course for Pilates professionals.
 She is a fully certified Pilates instructor, a former studio owner and an amazing Pilates business coach.
+When she opened her first studio over 12 years ago she made all the usual mistakes of a new Pilates business owner.

 Classical Pilates for the Modern World with Alisa Wyatt